MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 For details about Azure OpenAI models that are available for fine-tuning, see the [Azure OpenAI Service models documentation](../../ai-services/openai/concepts/models.md#fine-tuning-models) or the [Azure OpenAI models table](#fine-tuning-azure-openai-models) later in this guide.

-For the Azure Open AI  Service models that you can fine tune, supported regions for fine-tuning include North Central US, Sweden Central, and more.
+For the Azure OpenAI  Service models that you can fine tune, supported regions for fine-tuning include North Central US, Sweden Central, and more.

 ### Fine-tuning Azure OpenAI models